pagarevijayy/ezcreatives-homepage/README.md

 - Template to Images
 - Supports:
-  - Posts: LinkedIN, Instagram (re-purpose everywhere: twitter, facebook, reddit)
+  - Posts: Instagram, LinkedIN, Twitter, Facebook
   - Thumbnails: YT
-  - Banners: Blog and emails
-- Unlimited projects
 - Privacy: We never store your on our servers
 - Request for custom template (I create templates for now, later user generated.)
 - Free trial: 15 images per month based on limited templates.